Dental Hygienist Central London services:

 Your gums provide the foundation for your teeth and smile; hence it is important to look after them.
-At Sonria Dental Clinic it is our aim to help you to look after, and make the most of, your smile.
+At Sonria Dental Clinic it is our aim to help you to look after, your smile.

 We offer a range of general dental treatments to help you to maintain a great smile:

-Our dentists offer professional hygiene treatments, including scaling and polishing, tailored to your unique needs.
+Our Dental Hygienist Central London offer professional hygiene treatments, including scaling and polishing, tailored to your unique needs.

-Your dentist will share with you the necessary skills and knowledge to help you effectively maintain your oral hygiene on a daily basis.
-They will demonstrate brushing techniques, the use of floss and other devices to help you keep your teeth clean and healthy.
+Your dentist will share with you the necessary skills and knowledge to help you effectively maintain your oral hygiene regularly.
+They will demonstrate brushing techniques, the use of floss and devices to help you keep your teeth clean and healthy.

-The General Dental Council recommends regular check-ups, including a visit within six months of the first tooth, and no later than the child’s first birthday.
+The General Dental Council recommends regular check-ups.
+This includes a visit within six months of the first tooth, and no later than the child’s first birthday.
 Preventive care, such as cleaning and, if necessary, fluoride treatment, provide children with ‘smile’ insurance.
 Routine dental exams uncover problems that can be easily treated in the early stages, when damage is minimal.

 Dental sealants are used to protect the chewing surfaces from tooth decay, the single most common chronic childhood disease.
 Your dentist can help prevent, or reduce, the incidence of decay by applying sealants to your child’s teeth.

-A sealant is a clear or tooth-coloured plastic material that is applied to the chewing surfaces of the back teeth, where decay occurs most often.
+A sealant is a clear or tooth-coloured plastic material that is applied to the chewing surfaces of the back teeth.
+This is where decay occurs most often.
 Sealants protect normal depressions and grooves in the teeth, called pits and fissures, which are particularly susceptible to tooth decay.

-Dental caries is caused by acid-producing bacteria that collect around the teeth and gums in a sticky, clear film called “plaque.”
+Dental caries is caused by acid-producing bacteria that collect around the teeth and gums.
+This is a sticky, clear film called “plaque.”
 Without good daily oral hygiene and regular dental visits teeth become more vulnerable to caries.